 Central to my interdisciplinary practice is a painter’s aesthetic and an experimental approach to materials and how form and structure act as a feedback loop for ideas.
 I work in video, audio, digital imagery, traditional painting and recently: CNC 3D relief rendering.

-My digital work is concerned with creating waveform landscape imagery in stills, reliefs, and videos derived from spoken word audio.
-My broader digital subject matter includes image de/generation, meta-exposure, pixilation, glitch, noise, drones, visual and audio ambience, grid and organic forms.
+Much of my recent work is concerned with creating waveform landscape imagery in stills, reliefs, and videos derived from spoken word audio.
+My broader digital subject matter includes image de/generation, meta-exposure, pixilation, glitch, noise, drones, visual and audio ambience, grid and organic forms in various combinations.

-I use Morse code and Piano Roll as visual and audio coding to create sight sensitive installations base on the proportional aesthetics of fractal/complexity expressions.
+I use audio waveforms, Morse code, and Piano Roll patterns as visual and audio coding to create multi-sensory and multi-media installations.

 I have designed my current practice to work within a fractal/complexity/chaos/code-based method of creating work that presents morphology-as-meaning based on the implications that structure can unify disparate sensory experience.